Brain damage from mild traumatic brain injury – MN Attorneys

-Even patients who suffered mild traumatic brain injury showed damage in white matter of the brain, according to researchers.
+Patients who suffered mild traumatic brain injury showed damage in white matter of the brain.

-Senior author Andrew Blamire, professor of magnetic resonance physics at Newcastle University’s Institute of Neuroscience, says most research tends to concentrate on people with severe and chronic traumatic brain injury:
+Professor Andrew Blamire, of Newcastle University’s Institute of Neuroscience, says most research tends to concentrate on people with severe and chronic traumatic brain injury:

-“We studied patients who had suffered clinically mild brain injuries often from common accidents, such as falling from a bicycle, or slow speed car accidents.
+“We studied patients who had suffered clinically mild brain injuries from common accidents such as falling from a bicycle, or slow speed car accidents.
 This finding is especially important, as 90% of all traumatic brain injury cases are mild to moderate.”